 Follow Up Boss is an aptly named platform as its goal is to help you pool all your leads in one place and systematically be able to follow them up.
 You can import leads from various applications, social networking services, and websites, and then use Follow Up Boss to distribute them among your team members who can then take charge of the follow-up process.
 In addition to this, Follow Up Boss automates email and text responses to these leads giving your team the responsiveness that is valued by clients.
 You can also review your clients and leads by viewing smart lists and deciding who to contact and when.

-One of the more expensive options.
+- One of the most expensive CRM pricing plans.

 LionDesk is a CRM software that is positioned as being great for all businesses and loved by people in the real estate industry as well.
 It comes with tools to help you organize contacts, automate communication with clients, customizable reminders, and integration with different channels for you to run campaigns.